agamcodes/Build-your-own-shell/README.md

 5. Type: Print the type of the argument.
 6. Pwd: Print the current working directory, communicating directly with the os.
 7. cd: Change the current directory.

+# Purpose
+A shell made with a High level language could be integrated with High level functionalities which we hope to achieve with this project.